Aliases for PTPRK Gene

 GeneCards Summary for PTPRK Gene

-PTPRK (Protein Tyrosine Phosphatase, Receptor Type K) is a Protein Coding gene.
+PTPRK (Protein Tyrosine Phosphatase Receptor Type K) is a Protein Coding gene.
 Diseases associated with PTPRK include Extragonadal Germ Cell Cancer and Eye Lymphoma.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes and EGFR downregulation.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRM.

 UniProtKB/Swiss-Prot Summary for PTPRK Gene